Visit the majestic monarch butterflies as they overwinter at Pismo State Beach Monarch Grove

 The panels at the Pismo Beach monarch grove, in Spanish and English, provide information about the monarch butterflies and what we can do to help preserve and restore the population.
 Experts in the field and representatives of participating organizations have all collaborated to create beautiful and informative panels.

 The declining monarch butterfly population has been a concern for scientists and butterfly enthusiasts since 2014 when a dramatic decline was observed in butterflies hibernating in Mexico.
 Scientists attribute the decline to the disappearance of the monarch milkweed plant, the only plant the monarch caterpillar will eat.
 Statewide 1995 butterflies were counted in January 2020, a chilling drop from the millions of monarchs that used to overwinter at various California sites.

 Monarch butterflies leave their overwintering sites in the spring to breed and migrate north as far as Canada.
 They breed and hatch several generations on their way north, each generation living only a short time except for the last generation, which returns to their overwintering groves.
 The western monarch overwinters along the California Coast.
 The monarch butterflies that overwinter in Mexico migrate through the eastern United States, then return to Mexico.

 The best spots to see and learn more about the monarch butterfly on the Central Coast are the Pismo Beach Butterfly Grove and the grove at Morro Bay State Park.

-Visitors to the grove at Pismo State Beach, located on State Highway 1, are be greeted by knowledgeable and well-informed volunteer docents offering talks and information about the butterflies visiting the grove.
-Call the Chamber of Commerce at (805) 773-4382 for more information.
+Visitors to the grove at Pismo State Beach, located just off State Highway 1, are greeted by knowledgeable and well-informed volunteer docents offering talks and information about the butterflies visiting the grove.